 Students participate in a range of performance opportunities, such as the ABODA Music Festivals, the Department of Education’s OPUS Concert, concerts at Perth Modern School and in the Rossmoyne Performing Arts Centre.

 To prepare for these performances students engage in rehearsals, workshops and music camps.
-The annual Year 7-8 music camp takes place in Term 1 each year.

 The Performing Arts Centre, opened in 2004, comprises of two large teaching areas, a rehearsal room which doubles as a green room, five teaching studios and a 200-seat auditorium.